ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 "\_dmarc.com", then the Organizational Domain for this domain would be "example.com".

+As another example, given the starting domain "a.mail.example.com", if a search for the Organizational Domain yields a DMARC record at "\_dmarc.mail.example.com" with the psd= tag set to 'n', then the Organizational Domain for this domain would be "mail.example.com".

-As another example, given the starting domain "a.mail.example.com", if a search for the Organizational Domain only yields a DMARC record at "\_dmarc.com" and that record contains the tag psd=y, then the Organizational Domain for this domain would be "example.com".
+As a last example, given the starting domain "a.mail.example.com", if a search for the Organizational Domain only yields a DMARC record at "\_dmarc.com" and that record contains the tag psd=y, then the Organizational Domain for this domain would be "example.com".